theborakompanioni/azure-docs.de-de/articles/marketplace-publishing/marketplace-publishing-data-service-test-in-staging.md

 <properties
-   pageTitle="Testen des Datendienstangebots für den Marketplace | Microsoft Azure" description="Grundlegendes zum Testen Ihres Datendienstangebots für den Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"
+   pageTitle="Testing your Data Service offer for the Marketplace | Microsoft Azure" description="Understand how to test your Data Service offer for the Azure Marketplace." services="marketplace-publishing" documentationCenter="" authors="HannibalSII"